UDC-GAC/ServerlessContainers/docs/deployment.md

 ![Microservice placement](img/deployment/placement.svg)

-Finally, it should also be considered that some of these microservices, due to their inner operations and continuous polling, can show an overhead that although should not be particularly high, it could be noticeable particularly in experimentation testbeds.
+Finally, it should also be considered that some of these microservices, due to their inner operations and continuous polling, can present an overhead that although should not be particularly high, it could be noticeable particularly in experimentation testbeds.
 Because of this, it is advisable to run as many microservices as possible in an dedicated/isolated instance